divyashree79/sql-demo/README.md

-# Check the last post request to add new user.
+# Check the last, post request to add new user.